Changelog

 ✨ What's new:

-— Use the new “Customize a program’s prompt levels” privilege to decide which roles can make program-level adjustments.
+- 🛡️ New permission control— Use the new “Customize a program’s prompt levels” privilege to decide which roles can make program-level adjustments.

-— Open a “Customize prompt levels” modal from the program to reorder prompt levels and hide ones you do not want used.
+- ✏️ Customize prompt levels in-program— Open a “Customize prompt levels” modal from the program to reorder prompt levels and hide ones you do not want used.

-— Move levels into a collapsed “Hidden Prompt Levels” section and restore them when needed.
+- 👁️ Hide and restore levels— Move levels into a collapsed “Hidden Prompt Levels” section and restore them when needed.

-— You cannot save a customized list unless at least one prompt level remains visible.
+- ✅ Guardrails for safe setup— You cannot save a customized list unless at least one prompt level remains visible.

-— A “customized” icon and tooltip help you see when a program’s prompt levels differ from the organization template.
+- 🔎 Clear indicators— A “customized” icon and tooltip help you see when a program’s prompt levels differ from the organization template.

 💡 Why it matters: